gerr135/tabdata_utils/README.md

 Add numpy.array-based class for computation.
 Go with class hierarchy.
 Use abstract class at the top, or just raise exceptions on data access methods?

-<L> class TabDataBase  - abstract or with stub methods?
+- class TabDataBase  - abstract or with stub methods?
-<L> class TabDataFlex  - old, list-based data.
+- class TabDataFlex  - old, list-based data.
 Supports full IO, but no calc.
-<L> class TabDataNP    - new, numpy.array-based data.
+- class TabDataNP    - new, numpy.array-based data.
 Supports cala, for IO supports writes, but not reads?